Voidlindale/Voidlindale/Readme.md

 I am a BSc Physicist from the University of Ioannina.
 Currently, I am starting my Master's degree at the Department of Physics, University of Ioannina, specializing in Theoretical and Experimental Physics.

-My work focuses on modern cosmology, exploring the evolution of the universe, cosmic acceleration, and large-scale structures through computational physics and coding (primarily using Python and Mathematica).
+My work focuses on cosmology, exploring the evolution of the universe, cosmic acceleration, and large-scale structures through computational physics and coding (primarily using Python and Mathematica).

 **Projects**